 Filed a new patent application

-Another important part of the project is the protection of VAL001.
-In connection with the results of the pharmacokinetic study, Respiratorius announced that it had received the green light from the Japanese Patent Office regarding a patent covering the new formulation of VAL001.
-Japan is the first country to approve the patent application for VAL001 in the new version and the company expects further approvals in the future.
+Another important part of the work is the protection that VAL001 enjoys.
+In connection with the results of the pharmacokinetic study, Respiratorius announced that it has received the green light from the Japanese Patent Office for a patent covering the new formulation of VAL001.
+Japan is the first country to approve the patent application for VAL001 in the new embodiment and the company expects further approvals in the future.

-Respiratorius is now taking the next step in its patent strategy, filing a new and more detailed patent application.
-Going forward, the company will thus have two patent processes running in parallel.
-The first covers the intended use of VAL001 in its new version, while the new one is more detailed and based on the results generated in the work with the new formulation.
-The new application gives exclusive rights on the market for at least 20 years from the priority date, which would mean that VAL001 in the event of a patent approval is protected until 2043.
+Respiratorius is now taking the next step in its patent strategy and submitting a new, more detailed patent application.
+The company will therefore have two patent processes running in parallel in the future.
+The first covers the intended use of VAL001 in its new embodiment, while the new one is more detailed and is based on the results generated in the work with the new formulation.
+The new application provides exclusive rights on the market for at least 20 years from the priority date, which would mean that VAL001, if a patent is approved, is protected until 2043.